MikeRogers0/MikeRogersIO/src/_posts/2019-09-19-listening-to-bootstrap-events-in-stimulus-controllers.md

 ---
 layout: post
 title: Listening to Bootstrap Events in Stimulus Controllers
-categories:
- – blog
-published: true
-meta:
 description: Bootstrap fires events via jQuery, which doesn't play to nicely with Stimulus.
 Here is how to make them play nicely.
-  index: true
 ---

 I love [Bootstrap 4](https://getbootstrap.com) & [Stimulus](https://stimulusjs.org), both are fantastic libraries that allow me to develop at a good pace without making a mess.
 However they require a bit of setup to help them play nicely together.